New Healthcare Law: Notice Provision

 The statute is diverse in its intended and unintended breadth and consequences.
 This is also true with respect to its effect in medical malpractice cases.
 One of the most significant consequences of the new law is the additional notice requirement now placed on victims of medical malpractice and their attorneys.
 Thus, when evaluating a possible medical malpractice case, in addition to considering all time restrictions and notice requirements already in effect in the Commonwealth, attorneys must now also consider the requirements set forth by this new law.

-What is it?
 The statute itself can be found at Mass.
 Gen. Laws ch.
 231, § 60L.
 The new law requires Plaintiffs to provide notice to health care providers prior to the filing of a Complaint alleging medical malpractice.
 Health care provider is defined as a person, corporation, facility or institution licensed by the Commonwealth to provide health care or professional services as a physician, hospital, clinic or nursing home, dentist, registered or licensed nurse, optometrist, podiatrist, chiropractor, physical therapist, psychologist, social worker, or acupuncturist, or an officer, employee or agent thereof acting in the course and scope of his employment.

-When?
 The Plaintiff must provide notice to health care providers 182 days prior to the filing of the Complaint.
 The 182-day notice period can be shortened to 90 days if: 1) the Plaintiff previously filed the 182-day notice against another health care provider involved in the claim or 2) the Plaintiff already filed a medical malpractice lawsuit against any health care provider involved in the claim.
 If the Defendant provides the statutory response within the 150-day period, then the Plaintiff may file the Complaint after the 182-notice period.
 If the Defendant does not provide the statutory response within the 150-day period, then the Plaintiff may file the Complaint after the expiration of said 150-day period.
 If the Defendant notifies the Plaintiff in writing that he/she/they do not intend to settle within the notice period, then the Plaintiff may file suit, assuming the statutes of limitations and repose are not a bar.
 As an important side note, the notice requirement does not apply to lawsuits brought within 6 months of the statute of limitations or within 1 year of the statute of repose, as to any claimant.

-How?
 The notice must be sent to the last known professional business address or residential address of the Defendant(s)/health care providers (as defined above).
 This includes providing notice to hospitals or practice groups for systemic allegations, since they also fall under the statute.

 The notice must include the following: